Family Friendly Fall Activities in the San Francisco Bay Area

 The stage at the Paramount Theater

-The newest ballet by the Oakland Ballet Company, it celebrates the Mexican culture and centers around Día de Los Muertos.
-It takes place in the beautiful Paramount Theater, an art deco theater rich with history in downtown Oakland.
-There are two performances over the weekend of Día de Los Muertos (November 5th and 6th).
-(Note: Those over 12 will need to show a vaccination card.
-Those under 12 will need to show a negative COVID test within in the last 3 days).
+One of the newer ballets by the Oakland Ballet Company, it celebrates the Mexican culture and centers around Día de Los Muertos.
+It takes place at the beautiful Paramount Theater, an art deco theater rich with history in downtown Oakland around Dia de Los Muertos.
+The show is November 1st at 2:30 PM.
+Get your tickets online.

 Boo at the Zoo – Oakland Zoo

-The Oakland Zoo is back with its fun holiday themed events.
-This year Boo at the Zoo is being Fridays, Saturdays, and Sundays in October.
-A self-guided scavenger hunt, goodie bags with treats, and children are encouraged to come in costume.
-There will be a costume contest this year where the winners will receive tickets to Glowfari!
+The Oakland Zoo is planning to come back with its fun holiday themed events.
+Kids can come in costume (No inflatables, they scare the animals) October 24 – 26.
+There will be a costume contest at noon in the children’s zoo.
 Make sure to book your tickets in advance, they will sell out!

 To sky gondolas at the Oakland Zoo overlooking Oakland